-Indicators

-- 1. Number and extent of rills: Rills are none. - 2.
-Presence of water flow patterns: Water flow patterns none. - 3.
-Number and height of erosional pedestals or terracettes: Pedestalling may occur in wind scoured areas. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 60-70%.

-5. Number of gullies and erosion associated with gullies: Gullies are none.
+Indicators 1.
+Number and extent of rills: Rills are none.
+2. Presence of water flow patterns: Water flow patterns none.
+3. Number and height of erosional pedestals or terracettes: Pedestals are few to common with occurrence due to wind scouring.
+4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Bare Ground ± 70%.
+5. Number of gullies and erosion associated with gullies: None 6.
+Extent of wind scoured, blowouts and/or depositional areas: Slight to moderate wind scouring.

-- 6. Extent of wind scoured, blowouts and/or depositional areas: Slight to moderate wind scouring. - 7.
-Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and annual & perennial forbs) expected to move unsheltered distance during heavy wind.
-Persistent litter (large woody material) will remain in place except during intense summer convection storms.

-- 8. Soil surface (top few mm) resistance to erosion (stability values are averages most sites will show a range of values): Soil stability values should be 1 to 3 on the sandy soil textures found on this site.
-(To be field tested.) - Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is single grained.
-Soil surface colors are light and soils are typified by an ochric epipedon.
-Organic matter of the surface 2 to 3 inches is typically 1 to 1.5 percent dropping off quickly below.
-Organic matter content can be more or less depending on micro-topography. - 10.
-Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Indian ricegrass]) slow runoff and increase infiltration.
-Shrub canopy and associated litter break raindrop impact. - 11.
-Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are none. - 12.
-Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to):

-Dominant: Reference Plant Community: Deep-rooted, cool season, perennial bunchgrasses > tall shrubs (spiny hopsage)

-Sub-dominant: Associated shrubs > shallow-rooted, cool season, perennial bunchgrasses > deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, annual and perennial forbs
+7. Amount of litter movement (describe size and distance expected to travel): Fine litter (foliage from grasses and material) expected to remain in place.
+8. Soil surface (top few mm) resistance to erosion (stability values are averages - most sites will show a range of values): Soil stability values should be 1 to 4 on the sandy soil textures found on this site.
+(To be field tested.)
+9. Soil surface structure and SOM content (include type of structure and A-horizon color and thickness): Surface structure is typically single grain.
+Soil surface colors are light and are typified by an ochric epipedon.
+Organic matter of the surface 2 to 3 inches is typically less than 1 percent.
+Organic matter content can be more or less depending on micro-topography.
+0. Effect of community phase composition (relative proportion of different functional groups) and spatial distribution on infiltration and runoff: Perennial herbaceous plants (especially deep-rooted bunchgrasses [i.e., Indian ricegrass] slow runoff and increase infiltration.
+Shrub canopy and associated litter break raindrop impact and provide opportunity for snow catch and accumulation on site.
+1. Presence and thickness of compaction layer (usually none; describe soil profile features which may be mistaken for compaction on this site): Compacted layers are not typical.
+Massive sub-surface horizons are not to be interpreted as compacted layers.
+2. Functional/Structural Groups (list in order of descending dominance by above-ground annual-production or live foliar cover using symbols: >>, >, = to indicate much greater than, greater than, and equal to): Dominant: Reference Plant Community: Tall shrubs (black greasewood) > deep-rooted, cool season, perennial bunchgrasses Sub-dominant: Associated shrubs > shallow-rooted or rhizomatous, cool season perennial grasses > deep-rooted, cool season, perennial forbs = fibrous, shallow-rooted, cool season, annual and perennial forbs Other: Additional: 3.
+Amount of plant mortality and decadence (include which functional groups are expected to show mortality or decadence): Dead branches within individual shrubs common and standing dead shrub canopy material may be as much as 40% of total woody canopy; some of the mature bunchgrasses (±25%) have dead centers.
+4. Average percent litter cover (%) and depth ( in): Between plant interspaces (± 10-15%) and depth of litter is ± 1⁄4 inch 5.
+Expected annual annual-production (this is TOTAL above-ground annual-production, not just forage annual-production): For normal or average growing season (February thru May) ± 400 lbs/ac; Spring moisture significantly affects total production.